ajb413/dns-checker/README.md

 # dns-checker

 Check if a site is blocked using node.js to do `dig @ip domain`.
-Writes results to a sqlite db.
+Writes results to a local sqlite db.

-Does not work if too many dig commands are run at a time.
+Does not work if too many digs are run at a time.

 Application settings are in settings.js